Fitbit Review 2025

 Taking a look at my Sleep Score in the Fitbit app

-While Sense’s extra sleep data points did not add much to my experience, it was interesting to see the correlation between how well I slept and how I felt the next day.
-I admit to getting hooked on sleeping with the watch, to the point where the battery would occasionally die in the middle of the night, as I rarely removed it.
+Sense’s extra sleep data points did not add much to my experience, but it was interesting to see the correlation between how well I slept and how I felt the next day.
+I admit to getting hooked on sleeping with the watch, to the point where the battery would occasionally die in the middle of the night, since I rarely removed it.
 Of course, after a quick charge, the watch would report an extremely short sleep, unaware that its battery had been cut short, not my rest itself.

 Meditation and Relaxation

 Besides sleep, I was surprised to learn how much Fitbit embraces meditation and mindfulness.
-While Charge 4 can guide you through a two-minute breathing exercise, the Sense has a built-in electrodermal (EDA) sensor that can help you meditate for an extended period and then display the results.
+Charge 4 can guide you through a two-minute breathing exercise, while the Sense has a built-in electrodermal (EDA) sensor that can help you meditate for an extended period and then display the results.

 By putting your hand on top of the watch face, the Fitbit applies tiny electrical charges to your skin.
-This measures how the charges interact with your sweat, which may indicate your body’s response to stress.
+That measures how the charges interact with your sweat, which may indicate your body’s response to stress.

 Tracking my Stress Management Score in the Fitbit app